A TALE AS OLD AS TIME | A BEAUTY AND THE BEAST THEME

 Our attendant was attentive.
 He was welcoming and more than happy to cater for Jamie’s recently developed gluten intolerance at very short notice.
 We were provided with an alternative menu without hesitation or question.
 He took time explaining the relevance of every aspect of the menu and the unlimited nature of sandwiches and tea.
 What impressed me the most was the offer of taking a picture without us even having to ask.

-Although the Kensington is fully booked for this specific menu, I’m now a fully fledged fangirl, and I look forward to keeping an eye out for future excuses to be their guest.
+Although the Kensington is fully booked for this specific menu, I completely loved it.
+I look forward to keeping an eye out for future excuses to be their guest.